 Mech and Aerospace Engineering

 A graduate Mechanical Engineer (MEng, QUB 1987), Paul worked as a process development engineer in the electronics manufacturing industry for both Lucas Industries (Antrim) and Digital Equipment (Galway).
 Returning to Queen's in the 90s, initially as a designer of bespoke machines for automated assembly and then as an engineering and product design consultant working across a broad range of industry sectors while based in the Northern Ireland Technology Centre (NITC).
-He has been a member of academic staff in the School of Mechanical and Aerospace Engineering since 2005 and is Programme Director for the Product Design Engineering (PDE) degree.
-The objective of this degree is to produce graduates with the knowledge, skills and abilities that will enable them to act as catalysts of change in companies.
-Co-Chair of the UK & Ireland region of the CDIO Initiative; an international collaboration of over 100 leading universities spread across 5 continents which aims to reform engineering education by teaching in the context of Conceiving, Designing, Implementing and Operating a product, process or system. (http://www.cdio.org ) Co-Author of “Engineering Innovative Products: A Practical Experience” which looks at the teaching of essential skills required to enable engineering students to establish technology based companies. (http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118757734.html)
+He has been a member of academic staff in the School of Mechanical and Aerospace Engineering since 2005 and is currently the School's Director of Education.
+He was formerly the Programme Director for the Product Design Engineering (PDE) degree.
+He is Co-Chair of the UK & Ireland region of the CDIO Initiative; an international collaboration of over 100 leading universities spread across 5 continents which aims to reform engineering education by teaching in the context of Conceiving, Designing, Implementing and Operating a product, process or system. (http://www.cdio.org ) He is Co-Author of “Engineering Innovative Products: A Practical Experience” which looks at the teaching of essential skills required to enable engineering students to establish technology based companies. (http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118757734.html)

 Contact Teaching Times